Observationally constrained emergent universe scenario with non-conventional late-time dynamics: Introduction

 Just like the other Chaplygin gas models, ECG is also used as a dark energy candidate to explain the present cosmic acceleration\cite{PK,KKPM,PK2,KP}.
 Such models usually violate the strong energy condition of standard General Relativity (GR), which raises a possibility of violation of the null energy condition in the relativistic context.
 For obatining an EU scenario, it is likely that the null energy condition of GR must be violated\cite{Zhu}.
 So, it is worth investigating the possibility whether an EU scenario in the relativistic context is supported by such a dark energy candidate.
 Such an investigation has been performed for modified GCG\cite{SD}, but it turns out that in order to make the EU scenario viable, the choice of the modified GCG parameters that are to be made are physically unrealistic.
 So, modified GCG does not support a viable EU scenario but since ECG incorporates higher order barotropic fluid extension of the modified GCG, it may be worth exploring whether this type of a fluid, suitable as a possible dark energy candidate can support an EU scenario or not.
 Moreover, ECG is known to admit bouncing and cyclic types of universes in the relativistic context\cite{Salehi}.

 In the following section, we shall consider the mathematical details of the possible EU scenario sourced by the ECG.
-In the final section we shall discuss the physical significance of the conclusions that can be inferred from our obtained results.
+Then we constrain our model parameters with observational data.
+In the final section we shall discuss the physical significance of the variation obtained numerically for different cosmological parameters of relevance as function of the cosmological redshift and draw conclusions that can be inferred from our obtained results.